 Czech Republic

-The Czech Republic underwent a period of rapid financial innovation and liberalisation, with unsuccessful exchange rate pegging and monetary targets replaced by inflation targets from 1998.
+The Czech Republic underwent a period of rapid financial innovation and liberalisation, with unsuccessful exchange rate pegging and monetary targets replaced by inflation targeting from 1998.

 1993-95 currency pegged to basket with narrow margins set by central bank (but private forex market with some autonomy); monetary targets overshot 2 years out of 3; monetary policy operations initially focused on bank reserves, from 1995 on short-term interest rates augmented exchange rate fix AERF